maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 return a + b;
 };

-//arrow functions do not have this keywprd

-const arrow = (a, b) => {
+//arrow functions do not have this keyword const arrow = (a, b) => {
 console.log(this); //output->window obj i.e this of parent's scope
 return a + b;